SubhadipN/Fourier_Series/README.md

    $$y_3=\dfrac{1}{EI}\cdot\dfrac{L^4\sin\frac{n\pi x}{L}}{(n\pi)^4}\ (\downarrow)$$
    $$\dfrac{dy_3}{dx}=-\dfrac{1}{EI}\cdot\dfrac{L^3\cos\frac{n\pi x}{L}}{(n\pi)^3}\ (\mathrm{clockwise})$$

-### 4. Superposition of reaction forces and responses:
+### 4. Superposition of the reaction forces and the responses:
 <p align="justify"> The theory of superposition can be used to get the resultant reaction forces and responses of the simply supported beam due to any general loading $w(x)$.
 The behaviour of the beam must be within a linear range to make the theory of superposition to be applicable.
 The linear behaviour of the beam can be controlled by the $EI$ value for a particular prescribed loading $w(x)$.
 The expressions for the resultant reactions and other responses are given below. </p>

 **Total reactions:**